2017 Italian local elections

 The 2017 Italian local elections were held on Sunday 11 June.
 If necessary, a run-off vote was held on Sunday 25 June.
 The term of mayors and councils will last five years, unless an early election is triggered.

 In the autonomous regions of Trentino-Alto Adige/Südtirol and Aosta Valley the elections will be held on 7 May.

 The elections were characterized by a good performance of the centre-right coalition and many losses for the centre-left coalition, which however won in the majority of municipalities with more than 15,000 inhabitants, but lost in the most important cities like Genoa, L'Aquila and Parma; while the Five Star Movement was excluded from the runoffs in all the most important cities.
+In Lecce, the result was an anatra zoppa situation, as the centre-left candidate was elected mayor, but the centre-right coalition won a majority of seats on the city council.

 Voting system

 Every municipality with more than 15,000 inhabitants elects its mayor and city council with the same system.

 Voters express a direct choice for the mayor or an indirect choice voting for one of the parties of the candidate's coalition.
 If no candidate receives a majority of votes, the top two candidates go to a second round two weeks later.
-The coalition of the elected mayor is guaranteed a majority of seats in the council with the attribution of extra seats.
+The coalition of the elected mayor is guaranteed a majority of seats in the council with the attribution of extra seats, unless an anatra zoppa situation occurs.
 If the Mayor resigns, dies, lose a motion of confidence, or a majority of the municipal councillors step down at the same time, an early election (for the Mayor and for all municipal councillors) is called.

 The City Council is elected at the same time as the mayor.
 Voters can vote for a list of candidates and can express up to two preferences for candidates of said list, provided they are selecting candidates of both genders.
 Seats are then attributed to parties proportionally, and for each party the candidates with the highest number of preferences are elected.
+However, if in a first round, no candidate received a majority of the votes, but the lists supporting a candidate different than the runoff winner won a majority of votes; or if a mayor was elected in first round, but the lists supporting them did not receive 40% of the votes, the coalition supporting the mayor will not receive a majority of seats in the council.
+That is called an anatra zoppa situation.

 The municipalities with a population of less than 15,000 elect their mayors with a plurality system.
 A mayoral candidate can be supported by only one list, and the list of the elected mayor gets a two-thirds majority of seats.
 Voters can express up to two preferences for candidates of the chosen list, provided they are selecting candidates of both genders.
 Seats are then attributed to the candidates with the highest number of preferences.